lmcsu/qq-neural-anime-tg/README.md

 - Seems like it's impossible to find FREE alive proxies.
 Don't waste your time for searching and just buy it somewhere.
 - Probably the whole thing is going to break soon anyway
 - Fork it and make your own version, because I don't think that I'm going to support it in the future
-- If you want to keep image files, set `keepFiles: true` in your `config.ts` file
 - Contact me at Telegram: https://t.me/royvolkov